 And because we have this wealth of knowledge and experience, we can get your whole wedding planned in less than half of the time it would take you.
 We should be charging at least that 25% of the average annual salary – $19k – (arguably more) because that is what our expertise plus our actual labor are worth!
 But most of us aren’t charging nearly that much because we truly love what we do and we want to be able to help more couples.
 And, because we can do it faster and better and we often have staff helping us, we and our teams can plan more than four weddings in a year, too.

 So.
 Yes.
 We are expensive.
 You are paying for our time, but more than that, you are paying for expertise that you don’t have and you are paying to get your own time back and you are paying for a way less stressful experience than doing it yourselves and a whole lot more peace of mind.

 Learn more about wedding planning at Aisle Less Traveled

 Here’s where you can learn more about our full planning & event design services – including our pricing, which is less than $19k. =)

 And if you’re confident in doing the planning but you want someone experienced to roll with the punches on your wedding day, you can find wedding management (aka “day-of-coordination) info here.

 And if both of those are way out of your budget, I still want to help you!
-For you, I have something that nobody else is really offering: wedding planning subscriptions to walk you through everything you need to know to plan an amazing celebration.
+For you, I have something that nobody else is really offering: a virtual wedding planning membership Alt+Ctrl+Wed™ to walk you through everything you need to know to plan an amazing celebration.